itzzzryze/discord-e2ee-plugin/README.md

 Saved codes are stored by Equicord or Vencord.
 Reinstalling the plugin does not remove them.

-## Equicord submission

-The files in `discordE2ee` are ready for local Equicord and Vencord builds.
-Read [EQUICORD-SUBMISSION.md](EQUICORD-SUBMISSION.md) before opening an official Equicord pull request.

 ## License

 GPL-3.0-or-later.
 See [LICENSE](LICENSE).